-Carduus marianus has a long history of use in Greco-Arab and Islamic medicine as well as in the European folk medicine as a liver tonic.
+Carduus marianus has a long history of use in Greco-Arab and Islamic medicine as well as in European folk medicine as a liver tonic.
 Milk Thistle is praised as one of the oldest known herbal medicines.
 Dioscorides first described the plant.
 In Roman times, Pliny the Elder (77 AD), a noted naturalist, described the medicinal uses of this plant, indicating it was “excellent for carrying off bile.”

-Ancient herbalist wrote of its effectiveness in removing obstructions of the liver and spleen.
+Ancient herbalists wrote of its effectiveness in removing obstructions of the liver and spleen.
 However, it has been relatively recent clinical research, especially in Germany, which has brought the use of Carduus marianus to prominence in the treatment of chronic or acute liver disease, as well as protecting the liver against toxicity.

 Milk Thistle at a concentration of 100 mg/kg was shown to enhance liver regeneration in hepatectomized rats, as shown by increased weight for treated rats as compared with controls.
 Proliferative activity, as measured by the stathmokinetic test (counting numbers of mitotic cells in prepared slides of liver tissue from hepatectomized rats), was increased in treated animals as compared with controls.

 The rate of DNA synthesis in rats treated with Carduus marianus following partial hepatectomy was increased from 23% to 35% compared with controls.
 No change in DNA synthesis was seen in normal livers.

 Milk Thistle is originally used in correcting liver conditions.
-Carduus marianus is a beautiful herb in dealing with hepatitis or the recovery.
+Carduus marianus is a wonderful herb in dealing with hepatitis or recovery.
 Milk thistle has great regenerating potential relative to the liver.

-It is helpful in regenerating and stimulating the production of new liver cells because of damage either from environmental causes, alcoholism, or chemical exposure.
+It helps regenerate and stimulate the production of new liver cells because of damage either from environmental causes, alcoholism, or chemical exposure.
 Carduus marianus also helps to purify the liver.

 In many cases, but not all, where food allergies and also environmental allergies are present, this herb would be indicated because, in many cases, the symptoms in allergies are due to the damage or reduced function of the liver.